 While it is normal and safe for you to experience some swelling around your facial fillers after your COVID vaccine, immediately contact a qualified healthcare provider if you experience more extreme side effects such as severe swelling, shortness of breath, severe pain, and/or fever.

-If you are considering Botox or dermal filler injections in the Detroit/St. Clair Shores area but are concerned about their safety, board certified plastic surgeons Dr. George Goffas and Dr. Alexander Bill are happy to discuss them with you further.
-Contact their practice online or call (586) 773-6900.
+If you are considering Botox or dermal filler injections in the Detroit/St. Clair Shores area but are concerned about their safety, board certified plastic surgeon Dr. George Goffas would be happy to discuss them with you further.
+Contact our practice online or call (586) 773-6900.